-We have constituted a national and international network of institutes or groups promoting interactions between science and history and philosophy of science (HPS).
-Different common initiatives will be taken by the members of this network (joint conferences, publications, student exchanges, etc.)
+We have constituted an international network of institutes or groups promoting interactions between science and history and philosophy of science (HPS).
+The members of this network organize many different activities in common: joint conferences, publications, exchanges of students and faculty members, etc.

 Arizona State U